 Around evening we drove to Makena beach state park to be greeted by giant teal waves at Big Beach.
 Next to it is Little beach, Maui’s not-so-secret nude beach, separated from Big beach by a lava outcrop.

-A trip to Maui is incomplete without taking the road to Hana; a doozie of a drive ruled by hairpin bends and single lane at many places.
+A trip to Maui is incomplete without taking the road to Hana, a doozie of a drive ruled by hairpin bends and single lanes at many places.

 Ho’okipa beach at the start of Hana highway is a renowned windsurfing site.
 It is here that we saw the endangered Hawaiian monk seal.